sebdanielsson/compose-transmission-wireguard/README.md

 2. Edit `wg0.conf` (WireGuard) and `settings.json` (Transmission) to your liking.

-3. `docker-compose up -d` and you should be up and running.
+3. `docker compose up -d` and you should be up and running.

 4. The Transmission WebUI is accessible at 127.0.0.1:9091 but I would highly recommend to use a reverse proxy like [Traefik](https://hub.docker.com/_/traefik) or [Nginx](https://hub.docker.com/r/linuxserver/swag) to access the WebUI wherever you are.